thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 ## Automatic Installation (Joomla only)
 1. Download the Plugin of the Cookie Consent Neo Atom for **Hydrogen or Helium**.
-2. Install over the Joomla Plugin System.
+2. Install it over the Joomla Plugin System.

 ## Manual Installation
 1. Download the **Default or Legacy Package** of the Cookie Consent Neo Atom.
 If you are using Gantry **<5.3.2** please use the **Legacy Package** for compatibility reasons.